STEVEN M. KELLIHER*

 [email protected]

-Diane has volunteered on Canadian Bar Association BC branch and various BC Law Society Committees, including the Discipline Committee.
-She was appointed as the Law Society representative to the Provincial Judicial Council, on which she participated for 4 years.
-In 2006 Diane was placed on the list of counsel entitled to practice before the International Criminal Court (ICC) and was active in the International Criminal Bar (ICB), including representation of the ICB at the ICC roundtable NGO meetings held bi-annually, She taught as an associate faculty member at Royal Roads University in 2006 - 2013 and has taught international criminal law, evidence, ethics and advocacy courses at the Hague University, in the Netherlands since 2011, in an international law program.
+Ms. Turner has volunteered for the Victoria Bar Association, the Canadian Bar Association BC branch and participated on various BC Law Society Committees, including the Discipline Committee.
+In 2001 she was appointed as the Law Society representative to the Provincial Judicial Council for 4 years.
+In 2006 she was placed on the list of counsel entitled to practice before the International Criminal Court (ICC) and was active in the International Criminal Bar (ICB), including representation of the ICB at ICC roundtable NGO meetings.
+She taught as an associate faculty member at Royal Roads University between 2006 and 2013 and taught international criminal law, evidence, human rights, ethics and advocacy at the University of The Hague, in the Netherlands from 2011 to 2017.
+She received a Queen's Counsel designation in 2011.

-Diane has volunteered on Canadian Bar Association BC branch and various BC Law Society Committees, including the Discipline Committee.
-She was appointed as the Law Society representative to the Provincial Judicial Council, on which she participated for 4 years.
-In 2006 Diane was placed on the list of counsel entitled to practice before the International Criminal Court (ICC) and was active in the International Criminal Bar (ICB), including representation of the ICB at the ICC roundtable NGO meetings held bi-annually, She taught as an associate faculty member at Royal Roads University in 2006 - 2013 and has taught international criminal law, evidence, ethics and advocacy courses at the Hague University, in the Netherlands since 2011, in an international law program.
+Ms. Turner has volunteered for the Victoria Bar Association, the Canadian Bar Association BC branch and participated on various BC Law Society Committees, including the Discipline Committee.
+In 2001 she was appointed as the Law Society representative to the Provincial Judicial Council for 4 years.
+In 2006 she was placed on the list of counsel entitled to practice before the International Criminal Court (ICC) and was active in the International Criminal Bar (ICB), including representation of the ICB at ICC roundtable NGO meetings.
+She taught as an associate faculty member at Royal Roads University between 2006 and 2013 and taught international criminal law, evidence, human rights, ethics and advocacy at the University of The Hague, in the Netherlands from 2011 to 2017.
+She received a Queen's Counsel designation in 2011.